 Bournemouth University, Talbot Campus

-3 years including a 4-week placement (or 4 years including a minimum 30-week placement).
-Full-time
+3 years (with a 4-week placement) or 4 years (including a 30-week placement), full-time